 1. PURPOSE OF THE COMMISSION.

-The Maryland Commission on Judicial Disabilities (“Commission”) was established by Constitutional Amendment in 1966 in response to a growing need for an independent body to assist in monitoring the conduct of Maryland judges.
+The Maryland Commission on Judicial Disabilities (“Commission”) was established by Constitutional Amendment in 1966 in response to a growing need for an independent body to assist in monitoring the conduct of Maryland judges and justices.
 Subsequent Constitutional Amendments strengthened the Commission, clarified its powers, and added 4 additional members of the public to the Commission.
-The Constitution requires the Court of Appeals to adopt rules for the implementation and enforcement of the Commission’s powers and the practice and procedures before the Commission.
+The Constitution requires the Supreme Court of Maryland to adopt rules for the implementation and enforcement of the Commission’s powers and the practice and procedures before the Commission.

 The Maryland Constitution gives the Commission the following specific powers to:

-investigate complaints against any judge of the Court of Appeals, Court of Special Appeals, Circuit Courts, District Courts, or Orphans’ Courts.
+investigate complaints against any judge or justice of the Supreme Court of Maryland, Appellate Court of Maryland, Circuit Courts, District Courts, or Orphans’ Courts.

 “Conduct hearings concerning such complaints, administer oaths and affirmations, issue process to compel the attendance of witnesses and the production of evidence, and require persons to testify and produce evidence by granting them immunity from prosecution or from penalty or forfeiture.”

 - “recommend to the Supreme Court of Maryland the removal, censure, or other appropriate disciplining of a judge or, in an appropriate case, retirement.”

 Further, the Maryland Rules give the Commission the authority to dismiss complaints (with or without a letter of cautionary advice), issue a reprimand and enter into conditional diversion agreements.